What are oral cavity and oropharyngeal cancers?

 - Odontogenic tumors (tumors that start in tooth-forming tissues)

 These non-cancerous tumors start from different kinds of cells and have a variety of causes.
 Some of them may cause problems, but they are not likely to be life-threatening.
-The usual treatment is to surgically remove them since they are unlikely to recur (come back).
+The usual treatment for these types of tumors is surgery to remove them completely since they are unlikely to recur (come back).

 Leukoplakia and erythroplakia (possible pre-cancerous conditions)